Note: Donations are in Australian Dollars

 SPONSOR A STUDENT

-Many students have lost one or both parents and are considered partial or complete orphans.
+Many students have lost one or both parents and are considered orphans.
 Children who have lost both parents are taken in and cared for by relatives or other families in the community.
 If a family cannot afford to pay the school fees, it is impossible for a child to attend secondary school.

-SPONSORSHIP- HOW IT WORKS
+SPONSORSHIP-HOW IT WORKS

 Students write to their sponsors at the end of each term enclosing copies of their examination results.
+We strongly encourage sponsors to write to their students as students greatly appreciate this personal level of support.

 kenya-kids-sponsorship-case-study